Genital warts are growths or bumps that appear:

 The warts often look like fleshy, raised growths.
-They can have a cauliflower shape, and often appear in groups.
+They can have a cauliflower shape and often appear in groups.
 Some warts may be flat.
-The warts may not be easy to see with the unaided eye.
+The warts may not be easy to see.
 Warts can take 3 weeks to 18 months to appear after the infection.

-Warts usually don’t cause symptoms, but you may have:
+Warts usually do not cause problems, but a person may have:

 - Bleeding or irritation on contact

-A biopsy may be taken confirm the diagnosis.
+A biopsy may be taken to confirm the diagnosis.

-Your treatment depends on the size of the warts and where they are.
+Treatment depends on the size of the warts and where they are on the body.
 Not all warts need to be treated.
 Some may go away on their own, but others may stay.
 Some warts may also get larger or spread.